'International Herald Tribune' rose Description

 Photo courtesy of Cass's Garden With Roses

 Mauve or mauve blend Floribunda.Registration name: HARquantumExhibition name:

 International Herald Tribune

 Violet - purple.
 [Violet, purple edges.]
 Mild, moderate fragrance.
 20 petals.
 Average diameter 2".
 Small, double (17-25 petals), cluster-flowered, in small clusters, in large clusters, cupped, cupped-to-flat, open bloom form.
 Blooms in flushes throughout the season.

 Medium, bushy, mounded.
 Medium, semi-glossy, medium green foliage.

 Height of 15" to 4½' (40 to 135 cm).
 Width of 3' (90 cm).

 USDA zone 6b and warmer.
-Can be used for beds and borders, container rose or garden.
+Can be used for beds and borders, container rose, garden or ground cover.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.